 -

-Log in to the GitLab account, navigate to
+Log in to the GitLab account, navigate to and click on .

-screen opens. -
+The screen opens.

-Under api and read_user checkboxes.
+Under , check the api and read_user checkboxes.

 Click on Create personal access token.